Orlando Arcia Player Props: Braves vs. Diamondbacks

 Orlando Arcia At The Plate

-- Arcia is batting .312 with seven doubles, four home runs and 10 walks.
+- Arcia is hitting .313 with seven doubles, four home runs and 11 walks.

-- Arcia has picked up a hit in 24 of 36 games this season, with multiple hits 11 times.
+- Arcia has reached base via a hit in 25 games this year (of 37 played), and had multiple hits in 11 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.